fb71/areca/areca.demo/src/main/webapp/cms/start.md

 # Welcome to Areca

 This is a small demo of the Areca toolkit.
 It is meant to showcase the **UI** and give a brief overview of the **programming**.
-You can <a href="#flip">flip</a> the page at any time to see some code snippets that illustrate the features described.
+You can <a href="#flip">flip</a> the page at any time to switch between general description and some code snippets.

 ## What is Areca?